 Human Lambda (λ) Free Light Chain Assay is based on a latex enhanced immunoturbidimetric assay.
 Lambda FLC in the sample binds to specific anti-Lambda FLC antibody, which is coated on latex particles, and causes agglutination.
 The degree of the turbidity caused by agglutination can be measured optically and is proportional to the amount of Lambda FLC in the sample.
 The instrument calculates the Lambda FLC concentration by interpolation of obtained signal of a 6-point calibration curve prepared from calibrators of known concentrations.

-The Diazyme Human Lambda (λ) Free Light Chain Assay is in-tended as a latex particle enhanced immunoturbidimetric assay for the quantitative determination of Lambda Free Light Chain (FLC) concentration in serum on Hitachi 917 analyzers.
-The measurement of Kappa FLC in conjunction with Lambda FLC aids in the diagnosis of multiple myeloma in conjunction with other laboratory findings.
+The Diazyme Human Lambda (λ) Free Light Chain Assay is intended as a latex particle enhanced immunoturbidimetric assay for the quantitative determination of Lambda Free Light Chain (FLC) concentrations in serum on validated analyzers.
+The measurement of Lambda FLC in conjunction with Kappa FLC aids in the diagnosis and monitoring of multiple myeloma in conjunction with other laboratory and clinical findings.
 For in-vitro diagnostic use only.